plone/Products.TinyMCE/README.txt

 Requirements
 ------------

-TinyMCE is tested on Plone 4, please submit any compatibility issues you may encounter.
+TinyMCE is tested on Plone 4 and 3, please submit any compatibility issues you may encounter.